carpentries/instructor-training/_extras/guide.md

 ### General tips for online training:
 - **Support the lead**
-	- It's tempting to check-out and check email/do work when your co-teacher has taken the wheel.
+	- It is tempting to check-out and check email/do work when your co-teacher has taken the wheel.
 Try not to do this!
 Ways that you can support your co-teacher when they are leading are:
 	  - Monitor the chat in zoom/notes
 	  - Help post exercises + provide instructions
 	  - Find links or references